-When you turn on your faucet in Mesa, you can be confident that the water you receive is safe and clean and meets all drinking water requirements.
-On the flip side, we also take care of all your wastewater by carrying it away from your home or business and treating it to the highest standards at one of our water reclamation plants.
+When you turn on your faucet in Mesa, you can be confident that the water you receive is clean, safe and meets all state and federal drinking water standards.
+We also collect and treat wastewater to the highest standards at our water reclamation plants.

 Performance Metric Dashboard

 The Water Resources Department tracks four key performance areas to gauge how we are doing.
 The performance measures are updated on a monthly basis.